 Reserva

 Because of climatic variations the quantity of available acorns in the dehesa woodlands varies from year to year.
-The type and amount of acorns that pigs consume will determine the particular characteristics of that year (see: Añada).
-The Producers' Association of the Denomination of Origin publishes annual quality ratings and determines which hams will be included in the coveted Reserva (finest premium ham) category.
+The type and amount of acorns that pigs consume will determine the particular characteristics of that year.
+The Producers' Association of the Denomination of Origin publishes annual quality ratings and determines which jamones will be included in the coveted Reserva (finest premium jamon) category.

 Secadero (natural drying area)

-A place designed for the drying of Iberico (hind leg and shoulder) hams, in which ventilation is controlled only by opening and closing windows.
+A place designed for the drying of Iberico (hind leg and shoulder) jamones, in which ventilation is controlled only by opening and closing windows.

-Dissemination of fat throughout the ham, visible in the form of tiny droplets that appear on the surface at ambient temperature.
-In "Bellota" grade hams this fat is characterized by its high oleic acid content.
+Dissemination of fat throughout the jamon, visible in the form of tiny droplets that appear on the surface at ambient temperature.
+In "Bellota" grade jamones this fat is characterized by its high oleic acid content.